 Unsuccessfully, she had been asking her boss about a transfer to an office near her home.
-Without any signs of a move in the near future, Janet bit the bullet and decided to sign up for a lease contract for a nippy Fiat 500.
+Without any signs of a move in the near future, Janet bit the bullet and decided to sign up for a personal contract hire deal for a nippy Fiat 500 Hatchback.
 Goodbye, number 38 bus.

 But now Janet’s boss has given her the green light for an office transfer - she can walk there in less than 30 minutes!
 This will save her a ton of commuting time and a healthy wad of cash on petrol.
 So, is the Fiat 500 lease doomed to sit in the driveway collecting dust?
 Janet and her husband don’t need 2 cars now.
-But she’s not prepared to splurge on early termination fees.
+But she’s outwith her car lease cancellation rights window and she's not prepared to splurge on termination fees for ending a car lease early.

-After a little bit of Googling, Janet thinks she’s come up with a solution that will help her exit her contract without paying £1000s up front - a car lease transfer.
+After a little bit of Googling, Janet thinks she’s come up with a solution that will help her exit her personal contract hire deal without paying £1000s up front - a car lease transfer.

 What is a car lease transfer?